lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 		 X-ACME-API-Version: 42

 ### 4.4.
-Grouping endpoints [EndpointGroups]
+Grouping resources [ResourceGroups]
-Endpoint sections can be grouped together for example by a common task such as handling payments, shopping cart manipulation, blog post management or user management.
+Resource sections can be grouped together.
+For example by a common task such as handling payments, shopping cart manipulation, blog post management or user management.

-To group endpoints simply [nest][NestedSections] your endpoint section(s) under an atx-style Markdown header of the group's name.
+To group resources simply [nest][NestedSections] your resource section(s) under an atx-style Markdown header of a group's name.

 This section can contain **further Markdown-formatted content**.
 If a content is provided it is considered to represent group description.

 Example:

 	# Blog Posts
-	Endpoints in this groups manipulates **ACME Blog** posts.
+	Resources in this groups are related to **ACME Blog** posts.

 	## GET /posts{/id}
 		...